Shooting with the Nauticam WACP, Porthkerris - June 2018

 Pictured here is an edible crab and diver shot from the Helford estuary in Cornwall.

-This lens is a different approach to optics and is designed exclusively for full frame digital SLR cameras.
-This is an optically corrected water contact lens that does away with the need for the customary wide angle lens and dome port combination.
-It promises better picture quality, especially towards the edges of the frame.
+This lens uses a different approach to optics and is designed exclusively for full frame digital SLR cameras.
+This is an optically corrected water contact lens that does away with the customary wide angle lens and dome port combination.
+It promises better picture quality, especially towards the edges of the frame at wider apertures.

-I used the WACP with the Nikkor 28-70 f3.5-4.5 D lens, giving me a zoom range and with an impressive 130 degrees of coverage at the wide end, through to 57 degrees at the long end.
-This lens is a lot of fun and the ability to focus with subjects right on its glass front element makes it very useful indeed.
+I used the WACP paired with the Nikkor 28-70 f3.5-4.5 D lens, giving me a zoom range and with an impressive 130 degrees of coverage at the wide end, through to 57 degrees at the long end.
+This lens is a lot of fun and the ability to focus with subjects right on its glass front element is very impressive.

-My initial impression is that this is a highly versatile lens that will replace any current rectilinear wide angle lens behind any dome port.
-In use, it feels like the ultimate mid range zoom that has the widest angle of coverage currently available.
+My initial impression is that this is a highly versatile lens that could replace any current rectilinear wide angle lens behind any dome port.
+With a 28-70 it feels like the ultimate mid range zoom.
 However, It does not replace a fisheye lens and dome port combination for when 180 degrees coverage is still needed.
-The images achievable from lens are nothing that couldn't already be taken but from my limited testing the promise of higher image quality seems justified.
-For me, the final verdict on whether the 3 kg weight and cost of this lens suit my photography, needs further deliberation.
+The images achievable from the lens are nothing that couldn't already be taken but from my limited testing, the promise of higher image quality seems justified.
+For me, the final verdict on whether this expensive lens and its hefty 3 kg weight suits my photography, needs further consideration.

 Nikon D850, Nikkor 28-70 f3.5-4.5 D zoom @ 28 mm with Nauticam WACP, Inon S2000 strobes.